pypi/warehouse/docs/api-reference/xml-rpc.rst

   Retrieve a list of package releases made since the given timestamp.
 The releases will be listed in descending release date.

+``changed_packages(since)``
+  Retrieve a list of package names where those packages have been changed since the given timestamp.
+The packages will be listed in descending date of most recent change.

 Mirroring Support
 -----------------